Early Life and Education of Chadwick Boseman: A Complete Timeline

 November 29, 1976: Chadwick Boseman's Birth

 On November 29, 1976, Chadwick Aaron Boseman was born.
-He would later become an accomplished American actor and playwright, known for his roles in both blockbuster and independent films.
+He became an American actor and playwright known for his roles in blockbuster and independent films.

 Others born on this day/year

-In 1995, Boseman graduated from T. L. Hanna High School, where he played basketball and wrote his first play, Crossroads, staging it after a classmate's death.
-He placed eighth in Original Oratory at the National Speech and Debate Association Tournament.
+In 1995, Chadwick Boseman graduated from T. L. Hanna High School.
+During his junior year, he wrote his first play, "Crossroads", and staged it at the school.
+He also placed eighth in Original Oratory at the 1995 National Tournament.

-In 1998, Boseman attended the Oxford Summer Program of the British American Drama Academy at Balliol College, Oxford, with the help of Phylicia Rashad and Denzel Washington, where he developed an appreciation for William Shakespeare and studied other dramatists.
+In 1998, Chadwick Boseman attended the Oxford Summer Program of the British American Drama Academy at Balliol College, Oxford, England.
+He developed an appreciation for William Shakespeare's playwriting and studied the works of various dramatists.

 2000: Graduation from Howard University